-In the first appeal to the court, in 1970, after Israel has evacuated Bedouin tribes from Rafiach area, Hilu petitioned the court arguing that Israel in fact wants to build settlements in this place and therefore evacuated the local population.
-The court responds to petition 307/72 in 1972, saying there were security issues which led to the evacuation.
-The petition was denied.
-To the question why the evacuated ground was of a specific shape, far from corresponding to military considerations, the courts does not reply.
-The first principle is set: security necessity should be at the forefront of evacuating – or indeed settling – land in the occupied territories.
-On the second issue – justiciability of the establishing/building/creating of settlements – there was a disagreement among the judges whether it is a primary legislation, in which case the court should not interfere, or administrative rulings of the military commander, in which case the court may intervene.
-Both positions gave justiciability to the issue: the practice became that the court may in fact rule regarding the military rule on the basis of international conventions and more so – the judicial precedencies of the court’s own rulings.
-Yet, the court tended to take the IDF’s word in terms of ‘security considerations’ and most of the settlements in the 1970s and 1980s would be established near military bases to provide a so-called civilian rear to the military bases.
-The issue of justiciability would become a crucial component in what the rightwing leaders characterize as the constitutional revolution.
-Notice that already in 1972, 20 years before the basic laws on human rights, the court is ‘activist’ in its rulings regarding the occupying territories.
-The settlements precede the actual constitutional revolution by two decades, yet the rage against the courts would be pinned down to the 1992 legislation.
+An initial petition (HCJ 302/72) against the settlements was submitted in 1970, after Israel evicted Bedouin tribes from the Rafah area.
+The petitioners argued that Israel evacuated the local population because it wanted to build settlements at the site.
+The court denied the petition, ruling that there was a security imperative for the evacuation.
+It did not address the question of why the evacuated area was of a specific shape that had no apparent military justification.
+The first principle was established.
+A security need was required for evacuating Palestinians and building Jewish settlements in the occupied territories.
+On a second issue – the justiciability of establishing settlements – there was some disagreement among the judges on whether this entailed primary legislation (in which case the court should not interfere) or administrative rulings by the military commander (in which case the court may intervene).
+However, both positions ultimately rendered the issue justiciable.
+The practice became that the court could in fact adjudicate these issues based on international conventions and its own precedential rulings.
+Yet, the court tended to take the IDF’s assurances when it came to “security considerations” and most of the settlements in the 1970s and 1980s were established near military bases to provide a so-called civilian rearguard to the military bases.
+The issue of justiciability would later become a crucial component in what the right-wing leaders characterize as the constitutional revolution.
+It is noteworthy that already in 1972, twenty years before the Basic Laws on human rights came into effect, the court was “activist” in its rulings regarding the occupied territories.
+The settlements preceded the actual constitutional revolution by two decades, yet the rage against the courts focused on the 1992 legislation.